 You may take the advantages of the relatives you are sponsoring.

 Duties as a Sponsor

 When you sign the affidavit of support, you acknowledge lawful obligation regarding financially supporting the supported immigrant for the most part until the point that they move toward becoming U.S. residents or can be credited with 40 quarters of work.
 Your commitment likewise closes if you or the individual sponsored dies or if the individual sponsored ceases to be a permanent resident and departs the United States.

 Note: Divorce does NOT end the sponsorship commitment.

-In the event that the individual you sponsored gets any means-tested public benefits, you are in charge of pay-ing the expense of those advantages to the agency that gave them.
-On the off chance that you don’t repay the obligation, the office can sue you in court to get the cash owed.
+In the event that the individual you sponsored gets any means-tested public benefits, you are in charge of paying the expense of those advantages to the agency that gave them.
+If you don't repay the obligation, the office can sue you in court to get the cash owed.
 Any joint sponsor or household whose income is used to meet the base wage prerequisites are likewise legitimately in charge of financially supporting the supported immigrant.

-On the off chance that you change your location after you turn into a sponsor, you are required by law to tell the USCIS inside 30 days by filing Form I-865, Sponsor’s Notice of Change of Address.
-On the off chance that you neglect to tell the USCIS of your difference in location, you might be fined.
+If you have changed your address after you turn into a sponsor, you are required by law to tell the USCIS inside 30 days by filing Form I-865, Sponsor's Notice of Change of Address.
+If you neglect to tell the USCIS about your change of address, you might be fined.